rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 * **Historical relevancy**: for queries that are re-executed, prefer documents that contained the most query-relevant data the last time.
 * **Collaboration**: prefer documents that were relevant for your peers, such as your friends.

+Next to prioritization, the intelligent use of **caching** may also be very valuable for a series of query executions.
+For example, if a user repeats similar queries after each other, then the query could reuse intermediary results from previous query executions based on the [HTTP caching headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching) of the corresponding documents.
+Due to the large number of intermediary results, a live index of intermediate results with smart cache eviction mechanisms will be required.

 **Termination**

 Since [the number of documents on the Web is massive](https://www.worldwidewebsize.com/),